Welcome to the Leasehold section of the South Essex Homes website.

 Cheques can be made payable to South Essex Homes and sent to the address below:

 Essex, SS2 6FY

 Upon receipt of the fee we will endeavour to process the enquiries within 15 working days.

-Some Solicitors send their initial enquiries to Southend Borough Council.
+Some Solicitors send their initial enquiries to Southend City Council.
 South Essex Homes compiles the vast majority of information.
 To save time, enquiries can be sent straight to us!